Appraisily/art-appraisers-landing/style-standardization-plan.md

 # Style Standardization Plan for Art Appraisers Landing Page

-This document outlines our comprehensive plan to standardize styles across the entire landing page, ensuring a consistent visual language and improved user experience.
+This document outlines our comprehensive plan to standardize styles across the entire landing page, ensuring visual consistency with the main Appraisily website while maintaining conversion optimization.

 ## Table of Contents
 1. [Color System](#color-system)